 Our researchers uncovered dozens of exaggerations or falsified claims Noreen Renier has repeated to the press, on television, and in her books.
 Our estimated match-up figures are based on claims Noreen Renier made across her four most detailed cases, including the airplane case documented on this web site.

 Noreen Renier has never cited directly or from an attorney corrections to this GNR finding.
-She has provided no detailed support evidence or made any corrective public response thru December 23, 2022.
+She has provided no detailed support evidence or made any corrective public response thru mid October, 2024.

 Finding 3: Psychic detective Noreen Renier has for decades repeatedly falsified unsolved case hiring’s from U.S. State law enforcement agencies.
 And in total across all of her "hired by police" cases (township, city, county, state, federal, and global) Noreen Renier appears to have fabricated at least 997 bogus public law enforcement hirings out of 1000.
 (Click to open)